-Data on landslides are, in general, difficult to retrieve and not fully reliable in terms of completeness and temporal and spatial accuracy.
-In order to obtain detailed and up-to-date information on the location and timing of landslides in Italy, it has been necessary to concentrate efforts and human resources on various sources of information.
-Information was collected through the systematic reading of local newspapers, both printed and electronic, blogs and online information sources; consultation of texts and periodicals held in municipal libraries and newspaper libraries; event reports, and reports following surveys; research in archives at different levels of government (municipal, provincial and national); examination of online archival sources available from research organisations (e.g., SICI: an Italian acronym for Information System on Hydrological and Geomorphological Catastrophes; Guzzetti and Tonelli, 2004); consultation and involvement of institutions in charge of land management, protection and surveillance (e.g., Regional Functional Centres, Provincial Commands of the National Fire and Rescue Service and State Forestry Corps).
+sources, consultation of texts and periodicals held in municipal libraries and newspaper libraries, event reports, and reports following surveys, research in archives at different levels of government (municipal, provincial, and national), examination of online archival sources available from research organizations (e.g. SICI: an Italian acronym for Information System on Hydrological and Geomorphological Catastrophes; Guzzetti and Tonelli, 2004), and consultation and involvement of institutions in charge of land management, protection, and surveillance (e.g. regional functional centres, provincial commands of the national fire and rescue service and state forestry corps).

-The analysis of sources on rainfall-induced landslides is challenging because the information is generally incomplete, inconsistent and sometimes contradictory.
-For example, one source allows the accurate location of a landslide to be pinpointed by showing one or more photos of the surrounding landscape, or of the kilometre marker in the case of a slope failure along a road.
-Another source may instead report details on the time or part of the day when the landslide occurred (late morning, evening); still others may indicate the type of the landslide movement.
+The analysis of sources of rainfall-induced landslides is challenging because the information is generally incomplete, inconsistent, and sometimes contradictory.
+For example, one source allows the accurate location of a landslide to be pinpointed by showing one or more photos of the surrounding landscape or of the kilometre marker in the case of a slope failure along a road.
+Another source may instead report details on the time or part of the day when the landslide occurred (late morning, evening); still others may indicate the type of landslide movement.
 Hopefully, with the help of the different sources, the reconstruction of where and when the landslide occurred can be established.
 In the event of a discrepancy, the search for additional sources continues until an agreed reconstruction is found.
 In the absence of minimum information such as the general location and the day of occurrence of the landslide, the event is discarded.
-Landslides were excluded from the catalogue if: (1) the triggering factors were unknown or other than rainfall; (2) there was evidence of other causes operating along with rainfall in the activation (e.g., freeze-thaw cycles, rain-on-snow or snowmelt, seismic vibrations, anthropogenic influence); (3) the landslide location both in space or time had poor accuracy, thus preventing the likely reconstruction of the triggering rainfall conditions (Palladino et al., 2018).
+Landslides were excluded from the catalogue if (1) the triggering factors were unknown or other than rainfall, (2) there was evidence of other causes operating along with rainfall in the activation (e.g. freeze-thaw cycles, rain on snow or snowmelt, seismic vibrations, anthropogenic influence), or (3) the landslide location in both space or time had poor accuracy, thus preventing the likely reconstruction of the triggering rainfall conditions (Palladino et al., 2018).

-The catalogue contains the following information for each record: (i) source of information; (ii) landslide type (if available from the source of information); (iii) landslide location (coordinates, municipality, province, region, geographic accuracy); (iv) temporal information (day, month, year, time, full date, temporal accuracy).
-Table 1 summarises the main fields included in ITALICA.
+The catalogue contains the following information for each record: (i) source of information, (ii) landslide type (if available from the source of information), (iii) landslide location (coordinates, municipality, province, region, geographic accuracy), and (iv) temporal information (day, month, year, time, full date, temporal accuracy).
+Table 1 summarizes the main fields included in ITALICA.
 The rainfall that likely triggered the landslides contained in the catalogue will be analysed in a forthcoming publication.